-It’s in this spirit, we share our 2020 3-Part Digital Marketing and Technology Planning Checklist.
+To help you plan for the upcoming 12 months, we’re sharing our 2020 3-Part Digital Marketing and Technology Planning Checklist.
 Work your way through the checklist however you wish — top to bottom, bottom to top — but be sure to check off each item.
 If you do, you’ll position your digital marketing strategy and tech stack for success in 2020.
 Let’s get started:

 1. Tactical Credential and Access Review

 Confirm that everyone who has access to your platforms and applications has proper access and you’ve protected each with a strong password: